lkrsova/lkrsova.github.io/_posts/2022-07-23-vonrestorff-effect.md

 ![](/images/linr.jpg)

-*This scene was purposefully casted with identical twins by Wachowskis.
+*Wawhowskis purposefully casted this scene with identical twins.
 Have you ever noticed them while watching the movie?*

 This phenomena it's called "inattentional blindness" but you might have encountered it in popular science as an experiment called the **invisible gorilla effect**, created by psychologists Daniel Simons and Christopher Chabris.
 Without spoiling too much, [watch this video to see what it's about](https://www.youtube.com/watch?v=vJG698U2Mvo).